-The databases often return HUNDREDS of medical studies for a single therapy/approach.
-So this section "spotlights" just five - providing a taste of the research available.
-They were not selected because they are "best," but to provide an introduction to the more extensive research you'll uncover at the 4 databases.
+The databases often return hundreds of medical studies for a single wellness approach.
+This section summarizes a sampling of five studies – providing just a taste of the available research.
+These Spotlights were not selected because they are the most favorable or the most recent, but to provide you an introduction to the more extensive research you'll uncover searching the four databases found in the “Research” section of this site.

 - A London hospital review concludes there is no evidence that ear candling is effective (for de-waxing, sinusitis, colds, flu, migraines, poor hearing, etc.) – and can actually cause serious damage.
 Access this research on Ear Candling